30 Worst Women's Health Myths That Won't Die

 Reading in dim lights will mess up your eyesight.

 Did you ever get in trouble for sneakily reading in dim lights past your bedtime?
-Your mom was concerned about you ruining your eyesight, but there’s really nothing to worry about.
+Your mom was concerned about you ruining your eyesight, but there's really nothing to worry about.
 (Yes, you can finally relax years later.)
-According to Harvard Medical School, it doesn’t actually do any damage — it simply makes your eyes hurt due to tiring them out more quickly.
-Just get a quality reading light and you’ll be good to go.
-Look for your next late night, check out the 40 Books Every Woman Over 40 Should Have on Her Bookshelf.
+According to Harvard Medical School, it doesn't actually do any damage — it simply makes your eyes hurt due to tiring them out more quickly.
+Just get a quality reading light and you'll be good to go.
+For your next late-night read, check out the 40 Books Every Woman Over 40 Should Have on Her Bookshelf.

 Women's bladders are smaller than men's.